 BICYCLE, PEDESTRAIN & GREENWAYS

-The City of College Station is asking for public input as it updates the Master Plan.
-Since adoption, the City has grown and changes have occurred that warrant evaluating additional needs of the community.Help us update the plan by sharing your comments to the proposed changes.
+The City of College Station is currently updating the Master Plan.
+Since adoption, the city has grown and changes have occurred that warrant evaluating additional needs of the community.Help us update the plan by sharing your comments to the proposed changes.
 The deadline for providing comments is Sunday.
 Feb.
 18. Please view these documents on a computer as it is not mobile friendly.

 A Community Meeting was held Tuesday, Feb.
 7, 2017 to share the planning process, what's been accomplished since adoption and receive public input through an open house format.
 HERE is a copy of the presentation.

 For a copy of the plan, please contact Planning and Development Services at email@example.com

 For an interactive map that shows the bicycle plan and pedestrian plan, please visit the Planning and Development map here.

 The Master Plan is amended with neighborhood, district, and corridor plans.
 Below is a list of amendments made to the plan.
 The Master Plan is provided below and reflects the most recent changes.

 This plan was built upon previous recommendations and policies outlined in the College Station Comprehensive Plan

 as well as previously-adopted plans including the Bikeway and Pedestrian Master Plan